 What Occasions are Lotus Flowers Commonly Gifted?

 Pick a lotus flower arrangement for celebrating birthdays, anniversaries, a new job or a new home, graduation, a birth or a new baby, and more.
-You can also use them to decorate your home or office, or in events like weddings.
+You can also use them to decorate your home or office or for events like weddings.

 How to Grow Lotus Flowers at Home

 Lotus is a hardy aquatic plant that makes a great addition to any space.
-It is easy to cultivate and care for, as long as you provide it with the right conditions.
+It is easy to cultivate and care for if you provide it with the right conditions.